-Of course, you should first give them every opportunity to do so but there comes a point when you can see that it’s not happening.
+Of course, you should first give them every opportunity to do so but there comes the point when you can see that it’s not happening.

 It’s up to you to adapt their program so that they don’t need to sit out training while they recover.

-You can simply focus on something else over that period.
+You can focus on something else over that period.

 As you know, each client trains with you for a specific time.

-If you have two clients booked in a row, you can’t go over a training session’s time because that’s poor etiquette.
+If you have two clients booked in a row, you can’t review a training session’s time because that’s poor etiquette.

-But what do you do if the gym is extremely busy – you know those periods early in the morning and after work hours – and you are struggling to train your client because the equipment you want to use is always in use?
+But what do you do if the gym is extremely busy – those periods early in the morning and after work hours – and you struggle to train your client because the equipment you want to use is always in use?

-Well, that’s where it’s necessary to have a backup training plan at all times, in case situations like this occur.
+Well, that’s where it’s necessary to have a backup training plan at all times in situations like this.

-Perhaps the easiest thing to do is to switch your training program around and change the order so make use of equipment that is free.
+Perhaps the easiest thing to do is to switch your training program around and change the order to use free equipment.

 Or uses other forms of exercise to continue training your client without the need to make use of an exercise machine.

 There are certainly ways to get around this, especially if you are prepared.